 Inclusions and other optical properties of rough diamonds have led to the development of various types of cuts.
 Brilliance, lustre and colouring are not the only value-determining properties of diamonds, but also their weight, indicated in carats.
-A diamond grinder has not only the task to grind a diamond in the highest quality class but also to decide for a type of grinding, which is as high as possible in the total weight of the stone. results.
+A diamond cutter has not only the task to cut a diamond in the highest quality class, but also to decide for a type of cut, which is as high as possible in the total weight of the stone. results.

 The following part b) gives a brief overview of the possible types of cuts.

 Types of cut of the diamond